Nonexistence of extremals for the adjoint restriction inequality on the hyperboloid: Nonexistence of extremizers

-That extremizers do not exist is a consequence of Corollary \ref{nonexistence-tool} and the last assertions about the infinity norm of the double and triple convolution of $\sigma$ with itself, contained in Lemma \ref{convolutions-d2} and Lemma \ref{triple-convolution-d3}. \end{proof}
+That extremizers do not exist is a consequence of Corollary \ref{nonexistence-tool} and the last assertions about the infinity norm of the double and triple convolutions of $\sigma$ with itself, contained in Lemmas \ref{convolutions-d2} and \ref{triple-convolution-d3}. \end{proof}

-We now prove the assertion given in the introduction about extremizers for the truncated operator $T_\rho$ for $d=2$ and $p=4$. \begin{prop} Let $(d,p)=(2,4)$ and $s>0$.
-For any $\rho>0$, the best constant in \eqref{restricted-hyperboloid} equals $2^{3/4}\frac{\pi}{s^{1/4}}$ and there are no extremizers for \eqref{restricted-hyperboloid}. \end{prop} \begin{proof} The nonexistence of extremizers follows from the nonexistence for \eqref{restriction-hyperboloid} if we prove that the best constant for the truncated hyperboloid equals the best constant for the entire hyperboloid, $\mathbf{H}_{2,4,s}$.
-For this we need a lower bound.
+We now prove the assertion given in the Introduction about extremizers for the truncated operator $T_\rho$ for $d=2$ and $p=4$. \begin{prop} Let $(d,p)=(2,4)$ and $s>0$.
+For any $\rho>0$, the best constant in inequality \eqref{restricted-hyperboloid} equals $2^{3/4}\pi/s^{1/4}$, and there are no extremizers for inequality \eqref{restricted-hyperboloid}. \end{prop} \begin{proof} The nonexistence of extremizers for inequality \eqref{restricted-hyperboloid} follows from the nonexistence of extremizers for inequality for \eqref{restriction-hyperboloid} once we prove that the best constant for the truncated hyperboloid equals the best constant for the entire hyperboloid, $\mathbf{H}_{2,4,s}$.
+For this, we need a lower bound.